Survey Procedures In Dentistry

 - The condition should be an important health problem.

-- There should be an acceptable treatment for patients with recognized disease.
+- There should be an acceptable treatment for patients with a recognized disease.

 - Facilities for the diagnosis and treatment should beavailable.

-- There should be a recognizable latent or early symptomatic stage so that individuals benefit by early detection.
+- There should be a recognizable latent or early symptomatic stage so that individuals benefit from early detection.

 - There should be a suitable test or examination.